Games 201 - ADVANCED PHYSICS ENGINES

 Don’t need to be type-hinted

-Pass by value (for the force-inlined @ti.func
+Pass by value (for the force-inlined @ti.func)

 if want to pass outside, use return

 Similar to python.
-But Taichi also support chaining comparisons (a < b <= c != d
+But Taichi also support chaining comparisons (a < b <= c != d)

-outputs floating point numbers, a // b
+Specifically, a / b outputs floating point numbers, a // b ouputs integer number (as in py3)

-is for small matrices only.
+ti.Matrix is for small matrices only.
 For large matrices, 2D tensor of scalars should be considered.

-Note that element-wise product in taichi is *
+Note that element-wise product in taichi is * and mathematically defined matrix product is @ (like MATLAB)

 Common Operations:(返回矩阵 A 经过变换的结果而非变换 A 本身)